-I’m sure you’re already familiar with our list of most beautiful churches of the city, and also the more modern churches.
-Now we’ve decided to put them together and add a few more to create the most Christian route in the city.
+I’m sure you ‘re already familiar with our list of the most beautiful churches in the city, as well as the most modern ones .
+Now we’ve decided to put them all together and add a few more to create the most Christian itinerary in the city.

 Table Of Contents